vikas0183/Expense_tracer/Readme.md

 ## How to use the app.

-- First create a budget for a category using choise 2
+- First create a budget for a category using choise 2.
-- Try to add the expense for that category using choice 1
+- Try to add the expense for that category using choice 1.
 - Add expenses more than the budget to check the alert (budget overriding).
-- Run report after many categories using choise 3
+- Run report after many categories using choise 3.
-- Exit the app using exit choice
+- Exit the app using exit choice only.

 ---